Mystikal

-Michael Lawrence Tyler (born September 22, 1970), better known by his stage name Mystikal, is an American rapper.
-He initially gained fame in the mid-1990s as an artist under Master P and his No Limit Records collective.
+Michael Lawrence Tyler (born September 22, 1970), better known by his stage name Mystikal, is an American rapper and actor from New Orleans, Louisiana.
+He is noted for brash, obstreperous vocal delivery, characterized by a Southern rasp.
+He signed with local record label Big Boy Records to release his self-titled debut studio album (1994), which was re-released by Jive Records the following year as his major label debut, Mind of Mystikal (1995).
+He then parted ways with the former label in favor of its local competitor, Master P's No Limit Records, through which he released his second and third albums, Unpredictable (1997) and Ghetto Fabulous (1998), as well as Goodfellas (1999) as a member of its flagship group, 504 Boyz.
+Following his departure from No Limit, he remained with Jive to release his 2000 singles "Shake Ya Ass" (featuring Pharrell Williams) and "Danger (Been So Long)" (featuring Nivea), which peaked at numbers 13 and 14 on the Billboard Hot 100, respectively.
+Both preceded the release of his fourth album, Let's Get Ready (2000), which debuted atop the Billboard 200.

 Early life and education

-Tyler grew up in New Orleans, Louisiana's 12th Ward.
+Tyler was born and raised New Orleans, Louisiana's 12th Ward.
 His father, who ran a small neighborhood store, died when Tyler was seven.
 He attended Cohen High School and afterward joined the United States Army as a combat engineer.
-As an aspiring rapper, he opened for Run-DMC and Doug E. Fresh at an outdoor concert at the Treme Center.
-Leroy "Precise" Edwards, the house producer for Big Boy Records, was in the audience, and granted him a contract.

 Career

 1994–1996: Early career and stint with Big Boy Records

-Mystikal's debut album, Mystikal, was released on New Orleans-based independent record label Big Boy in 1994.
+As an aspiring rapper, he opened for Run-DMC and Doug E. Fresh at an outdoor concert at the Treme Center.
+Leroy "Precise" Edwards, the in-house producer for the Kenner, Louisiana-headquartered independent record label Big Boy Records, was in the audience, and granted him a contract with the label.
+Mystikal's debut album, Mystikal, was released on Big Boy in 1994.
 The album was one of Big Boy's most successful albums and gained major success for Mystikal.
+The album's success caught the attention of major record labels, which resulted in Mystikal signing to Jive Records later that year.
 In 1995, he found himself involved in conflict with fellow New Orleans rappers signed to rival Cash Money, including U.N.L.V. and The B.G.'z.
 They dissed him on tracks like "Drag 'Em in Tha River" by U.N.L.V. and "Fuck Big Boy" by The B.G.'z.
 He struck back with "Beware" and "Here I Go" which were on his second album, Mind of Mystikal.
 Mystikal's sister, Michelle Tyler, sang the chorus on "Not That Nigga" and her fate became a major influence on Mystikal's music after her death in September 1994.
 The songs "Dedicated to Michelle Tyler", "Murder" (both on Mind of Mystikal), "Murder 2", "Shine" (both on Unpredictable) and "Murder III" (on Let's Get Ready) refer to her death.
 Mystikal and Lil Wayne would eventually squash their feud and become collaborators.